TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Account

-The highest level container for one or more organisations.
+The highest level container for one or more Organisations.

 ### Organisation

-The main entity of data, only view one org at a time, all data is contained.
+The main entity of data, can only view one Organisation at a time, all data is contained.

 ### Team

-A sub-grouping within an organisation.
+A sub-grouping within an Organisation.

 ### User

-A person who is a member of an organisation/team with a set of permissions.
+A person who is a member of a Team with a set of permissions.

 ### Role